yuliadm/mixComp/paper.md

 ![Scaled Hankel determinants for a normal mixture](figures/p_art_2.png)

-Consider now, as a real-world example, the Children dataset whose content was taken from the Annual Report of the pension fund S.P.P. of 1952.
-The dataset initially appeared in work of [@thisted] and was subsequently analysed by many authors.
-It entails data on 4075 widows who recieved pension from the fund, with their number of children being our variable of interest.
+As a real-world example consider the Children dataset (from the Annual Report of the pension fund S.P.P. of 1952), initially introduced in [@thisted].
+It entails data on 4075 widows who recieved pension from the fund, with their number of children being the variable of interest.
 For example, there are 3062 widows without children, 587 widows with one child, etc. Many authors have noted that this data is not consistent with being a random sample from a Poisson distribution since the number of zeros found in the data is too large.
-Thisted approached this by fitting a mixture of two populations, one which is always zero and one which follows a Poisson distribution. **mixComp** includes this data stored as a dataframe.
-Here, we want to investigate how the Hankel matrix methods compare when fitting the data to a mixture of Poissons.
+Thisted approached this by fitting a mixture of two populations, one which is always zero and one which follows a Poisson distribution.
+We want to investigate how the Hankel matrix methods compare when fitting the data to a mixture of Poissons.

 The estimation process starts with the construction of the `datMix` object.